vmpatel-cygnet/iVvy-api-doc/contact/add-or-update-contact.md

 ### Example Request

-{% hint style="info" %}
-Note :  the groups will be set to only group 10, destroying the existing value
+`Note :  the groups will be set to only group 10, destroying the existing value`
-{% endhint %}

 ```javascript
 {